Atmospheric Emissions of PCDD/FS in the Baltic Sea Region

 Weakness: gaps in time series of national emissions, uncertainties in national emissions, lack of gridded emissions, and incompleteness

-Among the HELCOM countries the level of uncertainty of official data on PCDD/F emission was reported by Denmark, Finland, and Sweden.
-From other EMEP countries the information on uncertainties of PCDD/F official emissions was available for France and the United Kingdom.
+Among the HELCOM countries the level of uncertainty of official data on PCDD/F emission was reported by Denmark, Estonia, Finland, Latvia, Poland, and Sweden.
+From the other EMEP countries the information on uncertainties of PCDD/F official emissions is available for Belarus, Belgium, France, Croatia, Cyprus, and the United Kingdom.
 The uncertainty of reported data on PCDD/F emissions expressed as percentage relative to mean value of emission is as follows:

 8. Further work required: